Home Personal Trainer

 Some trainers find it helpful to have the client fill out an unavailability schedule.
 This determines how much time the client can reasonably commit to training.
 Other trainers suggest signing a contract so clients acknowledge their commitment and stay motivated to adhere to their program.

-For a complete guide on how to design an effective program, check out this article.
+For a complete guide on how to design an effective program, check out this guide to designing programs for personal training clients and these free personal training workout templates.

 Unveil the Software